sugarlabs/GSoC/Ideas-2021.md

 **Project Task Checklist**<br>
  - Familiarize yourself with the current implementations [toolbars](https://github.com/sugarlabs/musicblocks/blob/master/js/toolbar.js) [palettes](https://github.com/sugarlabs/musicblocks/blob/master/js/palette.js)
- - Familiarize yourself with the MB 2.0 sketches [wireframe](https://github.com/sugarlabs/musicblocks-2/discussions/5)
+ - Familiarize yourself with the Music Blocks v4 sketches [wireframe](https://github.com/sugarlabs/musicblocks-v4/discussions/5)
  - Come up with a framework for the new toolbars and palettes
  - Design the class structure for the toolbars
  - Design the class structure for the palettes